 Site 'Footer' Navigation:

-© 2013 Optimum Health Institute, a mission of The Free Sacred Trinity Church All Rights Reserved.
+© The Free Sacred Trinity Church All Rights Reserved.

 The Optimum Health Institute (OHI) collects information when voluntarily submitted by our visitors through online forms, emails, and customer communication.
 The data may include personally identifiable information (such as name, address, phone number, email address) financial information (such as credit card or payment information), and user preferences (such as newsletters or personal choices).
 The information you provide is used to fulfill your specific request, unless you give us permission to use it in another manner.
 The Optimum Health Institute (OHI) does not sell, trade, or rent your personal information to others.

 We may share information with governmental agencies or other companies assisting us in fraud prevention or investigation.
 We may do so when: (1) permitted or required by law; or, (2) trying to protect against or prevent actual or potential fraud or unauthorized transactions; or, (3) investigating fraud which has already taken place.
 The information is NOT provided to these companies for marketing purposes.

 Your personally identifiable information is kept secure.
 Only authorized employees, agents and contractors (who have agreed to keep information secure and confidential) have access to this information.
 All emails and newsletters from this site allow you to opt out of further mailings